 Sistema de Aprendizaje Tutorial (Tutorial Learning System), or SAT, is an alternative secondary education program for rural youth in Latin America.
-The program's trained teachers, or tutors, utilize a "learn by doing" methodology to promote rural education and community development in marginalized communities.
-SAT integrates relevant theory and practice into teaching methods, such as learning mathematics and science in the context of agricultural innovation.
+The program's trained teachers, or tutors, utilize a "learn by doing" methodology to promote rural education and community development in context of agricultural innovation.
 The Colombian NGO Foundation for the Application and Teaching of the Science (FUNDAEC) developed SAT in the late 1970s.
 Today, it is implemented in Colombia, Honduras, Nicaragua, Brazil, and Ecuador (Guatemala also hosted an SAT program until 2005) and has reached an estimated 300,000 students to date.
-SAT is accredited and recognized by governments in Colombia and Honduras, and as a result, graduates can continue on to college or get jobs that require secondary degrees.
+SAT is accredited and recognized by governments in Colombia and Honduras, and as a result, degrees.
 A number of peer-reviewed studies indicate that SAT in Honduras improves learning outcomes, women's empowerment, and civic responsibility.